 Training from Understanding Dementia is simple to understand, but it needs a change of mindset to embrace such a different approach.

-The course explains the nature of dementia, how it differs from normal age-related changes in memory and behaviour, and how it can disrupt well-being.
+Our courses explain the nature of dementia, how it differs from normal age-related changes in memory and behaviour, and how it can disrupt well-being.
 It includes a simple ABC guide to working positively with the condition and its symptoms, as opposed to fighting them.
 The goal is to promote the person’s well-being rather than focusing on deficits.